 Mucormycosis needs to be treated with antifungal medicine or injections.
 The antifungal drug, Amphotericin B, has to be administered daily for at least 4-12 weeks.
 A single vial can cost anywhere between Rs 5,000 and Rs 8,000, the daily cost of treating a mucormycosis patient can be in the range of Rs 60,000 to Rs 80,000.-(Source: Times of India)

 Many patients are reportedly spending Rs 10-12 lakh at private hospitals in the absence of government facilities.
 Besides spending over Rs 3 lakh on the antifungal drug, patients say that they have to further spend Rs 5-7 lakh on other medicines and hospital charges for two weeks.-(Source: Hindustan Times)

 It is a cost which not everyone is prepared to pay and hence treatments get delayed which makes the infection more deadly.

 How can crowdfunding help you with your Mucormycosis treatment?

 If you need financial assistance for treatment of mucormycosis, crowdfunding is a great option.
 Crowdfunding involves a no payback policy.
 At Impact Guru, Covid-19 and Mucormycosis patients have successfully started fundraisers for their treatment online.

-You get quick fundraiser approvals, fast withdrawals, International payment support, and much more.
+You get quick fundraiser approvals, fast withdrawals, Complete payment support for simplified fundraising, and much more.
 You can start a fundraiser in just 5 minutes, here.

 India went through a lot of obstacles during the second wave, here’s an article about the